 - the post-confirmation trustee of AgFeed Industries, Inc. in various litigation matters;

 - a tier-one airline supplier in its ongoing restructuring efforts;

 - DuPont in connection with disputes relating to its spin-off of Chemours;

-- Patriarch Partners in connection with various restructuring matters concerning certain collateralized loan obligations.
+- Patriarch Partners in connection with various restructuring matters concerning certain collateralized loan obligations; and